jet/dotnet-templates/README.md

     # (-m includes an example of how to upconvert from similar event-sourced representations in an existing store)
     dotnet new proSync -m
     start README.md

+    # ... to add a Shipping Domain example containing a Process Manager with a Watchdog Service
+    md -p ../Shipping | Set-Location
+    dotnet new eqxShipping

 ## TESTING